miguel-guerrero/slingshot/README.md

 - Readability of generated code specially at leaf level
 - Full Introspection and flexibility
-- Ease / brevety of input with focus on leaf level code
+- Ease / brevity of input with focus on leaf level code
 - Readability of input

 # CONTENTS